-The grade for makeup work after an unexcused absence shall be zero.
+The grade for makeup work after an unexcused absence shall be per Board Policy EIA (Local).

 Please remember the importance of student attendance at school.
 With limited exceptions, all absences count for the 90 percent threshold set in state law regarding attendance for credit or final grade.
 [See Attendance for Credit or Final Grade.]